rith-cp/PacMan_Exercise/README.md

 # How to Run

-Simply click on "github-pages" under "Environments" and then click on "View Deployment"
+Simply click on "github-pages" under "Environments" and then click on "View Deployment".
+Or you can just download the whole repository and run the index.HTML file on a browser from your local computer.

 # Future Improvement